-- 1. Go to Discovery & Inventory > Oracle Instances. - 2.
+- 1. Go to the Oracle Instances page (Inventory > Inventory > Oracle Instances). - 2.
 Select the Oracle server to open the inventory device properties. - 3.
 On the General tab, select the appropriate device role value (for example, Test) to update the default Production device role. - 4.
 Save the updated properties. - 5.
 In the License Compliance menu, click Reconcile.
 (Either wait for an overnight reconcile, or if you have Administrator access, reconcile immediately.
 Restrict the reconcile to Oracle only by deselecting Reconcile all publishers.) - 6.
 Perform an Oracle GLAS data export.
 (Refer to the Oracle Instances topic in the online help for FlexNet Manager Suite for instructions.) - ORCL_OVERVIEW will now reflect the updated environment usage for the Oracle Database installation on that server.